• Skip to primary navigation

 Lemon yogurt cake - a European tradition

-Yogurt cake is in many ways the French answer to pound cake but quite honestly, it's a whole lot better.
-Despite the French reputation for fine baking, that's not what anyone makes at home, but this is the kind of recipe that is.
+While you might say yogurt cake is in many ways the French answer to pound cake, quite honestly, it's a whole lot better.
+Despite the French reputation for fine baking, that's not what anyone makes at home.
+This is the kind of recipe that is.
 It's easy, delicious and takes no time to prepare.

 I say French, but in actual fact yogurt cake is something you will also find in both Spain and Italy as well.
 The most common French yogurt cake uses lemon as the flavoring, as is also true in both Spain and Italy.
 This pairs perfectly with the slight tang from the yogurt, but you can use other citrus flavors as well.